TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 and representing these visually for easy collaboration on separate cards.
 Each CRC card should capture the following:
-     1. A class name, which represents a known concept within the domain and is easily-understood by business and technical members (this will go into our Ubiquitous Language)
+     1. A class name, which represents a known concept within the domain and is easily-understood by business and technical members (this will go into our Ubiquitous Language).
-     2. Class responsibilities
+     2. Class responsibilities.
      3. Associated classes.
 A class often does not have sufficient information to fulfill its responsibilities, and must _collaborate_ with other classes to complete their task.
 Such collaboration may be either: i. a request for information from another class, or ii. a command to perform an action.